Sugar User Group: uCalendar, Advanced Calendar Configuration

 Thank you to everyone who participated in this meeting!
 Below is the video recording of the meeting, general notes as well as the questions & answers.

 Still have more questions about Sugar or uCalendar?
-Feel free to post a question in the comments section, and we’ll be happy to answer!
+Feel free to reach out to our team here, and we’ll be happy to answer!

 - Recap of Last User Group Webinar